redeclipse/community/quin/Story/Design.md

 # Prologue

 The prologue will be a special map that consists of a tutorial embedded in with the opening story beats of the entire game.
 It will use the forks feature to take the player through a modified version of the chapter (tutorial) the first time it is played in order to teach the mechanics, keys, etc needed for all other chapters.
 See: [Prologue](Prologue.md).

+# Choices

+Player choices when interacting with the story should be conveyed through the use of triggerss or graphical map UI elements.
+The ability to interact with them should be locked until the Guide has caught up to the interaction point.
+It should only be necessary for one player in a party to interact in order to proceed.

+*NOTE: This requires a rewrite of the trigger/event handling system and modification of entity spawning rules to be more general.*